-3+3 Early Admission for the Doctor of Physical Therapy (DPT)
+3+3 Early Assurance for the Doctor of Physical Therapy (DPT)

 The 3+3 DPT program allows students to complete both their undergraduate degree and their physical therapy doctoral degree in SIX years rather than seven.
 To be guaranteed a place in the 3+3 DPT program, students must be accepted by both the participating undergraduate college and by SUNY Upstate.
 SUNY Upstate has established 3+3 programs with seven colleges: